Generic Name: Sonidegib (soe ni DEG ib)

 Brand Name: Odomzo

 - Use of sonidegib during pregnancy may cause birth defects or death of the unborn baby.
-You will need to have a pregnancy test to show that you are NOT pregnant before starting this medicine.
+You will need to have a pregnancy test to show that you are NOT pregnant before starting sonidegib.
 Talk with the doctor.

 - Use birth control that you can trust to prevent pregnancy while taking sonidegib and for at least 20 months after your last dose.

-- If you are a man and have sex with a pregnant female or a female who can get pregnant, you must use a condom while you take this medicine and for at least 8 months after your last dose.
+- If you are a man and have sex with a pregnant female or a female who can get pregnant, you must use a condom while you take sonidegib and for at least 8 months after your last dose.
 Use a condom even if you have had a vasectomy.

 Uses of Sonidegib: